Aleadinglight/Darknet-object-recognition/README.md

   1 0.420312 0.395833 0.140625 0.166667
   ```

-Let's the [BBox Label Tool](https://github.com/puzzledqs/BBox-Label-Tool).
+Let's use the [BBox Label Tool](https://github.com/puzzledqs/BBox-Label-Tool).
 Change line 128 in main.py to your data's directory.

 ```
 128            s = r'D:\workspace\python\labelGUI'